 But again, Flow’s app is limited to set-up criteria options for tags, and is unable to set up dynamic tags that enable additional attributes.

-As you’ve likely guessed, Order Tagger enables far more personalized criteria because it is capable of measuring purchase and customer data.
+As you’ve likely guessed, SC Order Tags & Flows enables far more personalized criteria because it is capable of measuring purchase and customer data.

 Some examples of the data that brands can access include: